TEVONPATT/SpringMVCFilmCRUD/README.md

-#Spring MVC Film C.R.U.D.
+# Spring MVC Film C.R.U.D.
 Project
-###Collatborative Project - Christina, Tevon, & Ryan
+### Collaborative Project - Christina, Tevon, & Ryan

 ## Project Overview
 This full web-based program using Spring MVC allows a user to access a database of films and modify it as the user pleases.